restic/restic/CONTRIBUTING.md

     GitHub.
 For a new feature, please add an issue before starting to work on it, so that duplicate work is prevented.

- 1. First we would kindly ask you to fork our project on GitHub if you haven't done so already.
+ 1. Next, fork our project on GitHub if you haven't done so already.

- 2. Clone the repository locally and create a new branch.
+ 2. Clone your fork of the repository locally and **create a new branch** for your changes.
 If you are working on the code itself, please set up the development environment as described in the previous section.

- 3. Then commit your changes as fine grained as possible, as smaller patches, that handle one and only one issue are easier to discuss and merge.
+ 3. Commit your changes to the new branch as fine grained as possible, as smaller patches, for individual changes, are easier to discuss and merge.

  4. Push the new branch with your changes to your fork of the repository.